 Opting to invest in a new ERP implementation is a significant decision for a business – timing, approach and objectives all need to be carefully considered before embarking on the project.
 Many businesses choose not to embark on this journey alone.
 They select a partner to help them design, implement and roll out the right ERP solution for them.
-Finding the right partner is incredibly important – this is going to be a long journey, potentially as long as 24 months.
+Choosing an ERP implementation partner that is suitable for your business is incredibly important – this is going to be a long journey, potentially as long as 24 months.
 You need to find a partner you can trust, seamlessly integrate into your team and, most importantly, will help you achieve what you set out to achieve.

 To help you with this process, we’ve put together a list of the key things you should consider, and questions you should ask of both your potential partner and yourselves, before signing on that dotted line.

 First and foremost, you need to determine who you are going to be licensing the software itself from.
 We will cover this in more detail in another post, but there a number of upsides and downsides to each approach.
 Essentially, you’re choosing between buying the software directly from the provider, or purchasing through an authorised partner (reseller).
 You may often find that purchasing through a reseller will enable you to access discounts or special pricing, obtained through their relationship with the vendor.
 They are also likely to offer some value-added services such as consultancy, implementation, customisation and on-going technical and functional support.